k3jph/k3jph.github.io/docs/migration/INTERNAL-NAVIGATION-REPORT.md

 Nested book material returns to the owning book rather than skipping directly to the complete Books index.
 Coat of Arms sections use their richer family navigation instead of a parent link.

-The generated-site validator now checks 878 expected collection/detail relationships.
+The generated-site validator checks 878 expected collection/detail relationships.
 Blog posts count as covered when they are discoverable through Blog archive pagination; other detail records require their exact parent relationship.
-Final coverage is 878 of 878.
+Coverage remains 878 of 878.

 ## 6. Reverse Subject navigation